 The behaviour of loads of electric railway power supply system (i.e. moving trains) and their location vary regularly in a wide range with respect to speed and time respectively.
 Power consumption of an accelerating train increases with speed and attains the maximum value during power zone of tractive effort graph ( generally between 25 to 60 kmph ).
 A train consumes comparatively low power at maximum service speed and at the time of starting.
 Advanced trains regenerate electric power during braking mode and the regenerated power also varies with respect to the speed of train.
 Thus, electric railway power supply system has additional moving distributed electric generation sources in the form of trains.
 The existing infrastructures of electric railway power supply system have its individual continuous and short time current ratings.
 Maximum efficiency of the existing electric railway power supply system can be achieved by avoiding operation of equipment in short time rating zone.
 Therefore, the time table for trains operation should be prepared in such a way that the start time of trains from different stations supplied through one traction power supply sub-station should not matched with each other to limit the peak power requirement during accelerating mode of the trains.
 One way of utilizing the existing infrastructure optimally is to maintain a balance between electric power required during traction and electric power generated by trains during braking.
 Time table for metro trains operation can be adjusted in such a way that most of the regenerated energy during braking mode can be consumed by the other moving trains in the same block section of traction power supply system.
 With the ever-increasing computer capacities, these kind of studies become more and more attractive to increase the efficiency of energy use.
 Therefore, time-table for trains operation should be prepared by time-table makers in consultation with the train designers, track engineers and power suppliers for economic operation of train.

 It is a common opinion that a lot of saving in journey time can be achieved by increasing the maximum service speed of the long-distance trains.
 In reality, saving in journey time depends on many other factors also such as number of speed restrictions on track, average distance between stoppages, locomotive type, acceleration value in the complete speed range, number of coaches and actual operation of train at maximum service speed on the specific route.
 The net energy consumption of the train also increases with the increase in service speed of the train.
 On other side, saving in journey time can also be achieved by increasing the acceleration of the train in the complete speed range; however, no additional energy will be required in this case.
 Train having low acceleration takes less power but for long duration from OHE to achieve the maximum service speed.
 However, train having higher acceleration takes more power but for short duration from OHE to achieve the maximum service speed.
 Therefore, in both cases, the energy consumption (= power * time ) of train will remain same.
 Trains having higher acceleration will achieve maximum speed rapidly and will result into saving in journey time with the same energy consumption.
 Train operation at higher speed (around 180kmph or more) on existing railway track is only beneficial if the number of speed restrictions on track is minimal and the average distance between stations is around 100km or more.
-The most of the electrical energy taken by the train from OHE supply during acceleration period accumulate in the form of train's kinetic energy.
+The most of the electrical energy taken by the train from OHE supply during acceleration period accumulate in the form of train’s kinetic energy.
 The kinetic energy of the train increases in square of the service speed.
 On every speed restriction, a lot of kinetic energy is wasted in the form of heat at wheels.
-Speed restrictions also increase the journey time significantly.
+Speed restrictions on track also increase the journey time significantly.
 Therefore, there is a need to quantify and estimate the effect of higher speed and speed restrictions on the journey time and energy consumption for specific route.
 Train operator should give the priority to the maintenance work of the track so that the speed restrictions can be removed.
-For major maintenance work, tendering process should be rapidly and there should be provision of penalty on tenderer, if work is not completed within the specified time.
-The calculation of the penalty should be carried out based on the cost of energy loss due to particular speed restriction imposed on work side.
+For maintenance work related to speed restrictions on track, the tendering process should be completed rapidly because on every day, a lot of energy is wasted on each speed restriction during train operation.
+There should be provision of penalty on the tenderer, if maintenance work is not completed within the specified time.
+The effect of energy and time losses due to speed restriction should also be included for assessment of the penalty.

 Procurement strategies are one of the major factors determining future lanes of technology development.
 Manufacturers only produce what they can sell and only develop what they are confident they can sell in the future.
 A number of innovations that could reduce life-cycle-cost of rolling stock are not developed by manufacturers because the purchasing strategies of rail operator do not create any incentive to do so.
 Life-cycle-cost and other energy related quantities may be effectively optimized by creating incentives for manufacturers.
 Operator may offer incentives to the manufacturers for designing of energy efficient train on the basis of train energy consumption per seat-Km for a given route & time-table.
 Effect of train parameters on its performance is described in 'Performance Parameter' section of this website.
 Purpose of this website is to aware about railway technology, facilitate the train simulation tools and provide assistance in finalization of metro train performance parameters.